lsst-ts/Common_FPGA_Modbus/README.md

  OpCode | Description
  ------ | -----------
- 0x1    | sends data.
-Data are in bits 9-0, and includes start and stop bits.
+ 0x1    | sends data. *Data* are in bits 9-0, and includes start and stop bits.
 The least significant bit (bit 0) is a start bit, must be 0.
 8 data bits follow.
 Bit 9 is stop  bit, must be 1.
 To write 8 bit data, shift left (with 0 fill) by 1, or result with 0x0200
- 0x2    | End of frame, delay in ticks (data).
-Should be 0xda, resulting in 0x20da written 0x3    | delay for data ticks
+ 0x2    | end of frame, delay in ticks (data).
+Should be 0xda *(/44 =~ 5)*, resulting in 0x20da written
+ 0x3    | delay for *data* ticks
- 0x4    | delay for data microseconds
+ 0x4    | delay for *data* microseconds
- 0x5    | delay for data milliseconds
+ 0x5    | delay for *data* milliseconds
  0x6    | wait for a received frame.
 Data = timeout in us (microseconds, 1/1M of a second, 40 ticks).
 Recommended value is 0x3e8 = 1ms.
  0x7    | triggers IRQ
  0x8    | wait for trigger (ModbusTrigger == true)
- 0x9    | received data (on received FIFO)
+ 0x9    | received *data* (on received FIFO)
  0xA    | received end of frame (on received FIFO)

 For synchronization with the other modbus ports, a frame should be prefixed